The channels of the oscilloscope(s) opened by the Multi Channel oscilloscope software can be controlled in different ways:

 Clicking this item will add the channel to the active graph.
 When the active graph already contains a line for this channel, it is removed from the graph.

-The settings window uses 4 buttons to control this:
+The settings window uses 2 check boxes to control this:

-- On: this channel is present in the active graph
+- In active graph: this channel is present in the active graph or not

-When a channel is not present in the active graph, the Visible> and Hidden buttons are disabled.
+When a channel is not present in the active graph, the Visible> check box is disabled.